jeffpar/pcjs.v1/disks/pc/README.md

 	<disk path="/disks/pc/dos/ibm/2.00/PCDOS200-DISK2.json">PC-DOS 2.00 (Disk 2)</disk>
 	...

-However, listing individual diskettes like that is tedious, so support was added for Disk Manifests.
+However, listing individual diskettes like that is tedious, so support was added for Disk Manifest references:

-So instead of listing the PC-DOS 2.00 diskettes individually, they can be added to [samples.xml](samples.xml) with a single line:
+Instead of listing the PC-DOS 2.00 diskettes individually, they can now be added to an XML configuration file with a single Disk Manifest reference:

 	<manifest ref="/disks/pc/dos/ibm/2.00/manifest.xml" disk="*"/>